azhao1981/have-fun-with-machine-learning/README.md

 ![Model 1 Classify 3](images/model-attempt1-classify3.png?raw=true "Model 1 Classify 3")

-Here it falls down completely, and confuses a seahorse for a dolphin, and worse, does so with a high degree of confidence.
+Here it falls down completely, and confuses(搞错) a seahorse for a dolphin, and worse, does so with a high degree of confidence(信心).

 The reality is that our dataset is too small to be useful for training a really good neural network.
 We really need 10s or 100s of thousands of images, and with that, a